indiqusdocs/apiculus/docs/Subscribers/Compute/Kubernetes/IngressNetworkingonKubernetesClusters.md

 To view networking, navigate to [Kubernetes](AboutKubernetes.md) and select a **cluster details**.
 This section manage a cluster's firewalls and ingress networking.
 Here, Port forwarding and load balancing rules can also be managed using `kubectl`.

 :::note
-Yntraa Kubernetes Service supports traefik and nginx ingress controllers.
+Apiculus Kubernetes Service supports traefik and nginx ingress controllers.
 :::
 ## Adding a Firewall Rule to Cluster